mengzhichen/PHY982-report/README.md

 7. Further modification for part 1.  #1.
 Add solid sphere example for form factor.  #2.
 Give expectations for varying radius parameters.
 Covergence need to be added for part 1.

 8. Small optimizations in part 1.

+9. Updated section on sensitivity to remove words "numerical instability".